lippePinheiro31/lippePinheiro31/README.md

 # Hi there 👋.

 - 🔭 I'm currently studying ANALYSIS AND SYSTEMS DEVELOPMENT at São Paulo College of Technology(FATEC SP) graduated in ANALYSIS AND SYSTEMS DEVELOPMENT as well on the TECHNICAL HIGHSCHOOL Etec Sebrae - SÃO PAULO
-- 🌱 I’m currently learning JAVA and Spring Boot
+- 🌱 I’m currently learning Data Engineering studying Python, Pandas, ETL, SQL, Web Scraping and Power Bi/Excel
 - 📫 How to reach me: Discord => Felps S2 you#2849 / ig: @lippe.pnhrx
 - ⚡ Fun fact: I've started coding when i was 14 and i still love the thrill of facing problems and create solutions.